Roju667/VehicleControls_stm32_HAL/README.md

 # VehicleControls_stm32_HAL

 During playing with bluetooth module i decided to refresh toy car from 20 years ago.
-It is my first project that i programmed and built.
+It is my first project that i programmed/drew and built.
 It took me for sure too much time so i am writing this readme to close this chapter and move forward.

 I programmed it using HAL library by STM32.